ET501: Ética Cristiana

-Born in Honduras, García-Johnson immigrated to the United States as a young adult to complete a degree in electrical engineering.
-While in college, he committed to Jesus Christ and experienced a vocational conversion into philosophical and theological studies, leading him to a life that has commuted between the academy, the church, and the city.
+Originally from Honduras, Dr. García-Johnson journeyed to the United States as a young adult, initially pursuing a degree in electrical engineering.
+However, a vocational conversion inspired by his commitment to Jesus Christ led him to philosophical and theological studies.
+Since then, his life has been a rewarding interchange between the academy, the church, and the city.